megalut/megalut/runs/great3/README.md

 ### run_13_checkpsfs.py

+This is very fast an easy: it just prints out a sorted table of subfields according to the measured PSF size.
+It allows you to identify the subfield with the sharpest PSF (smallest `psf_adamom_sigma`), e.g. for checking that training galaxies match to the "observations".

+**Hint**: in your workdir, duplicated the subfield-directory with the best PSF by adding 1000 (for CGC, that's `cp -r ./99 ./1099`).
+This is convenient to test scripts without messing up the actual subfields on which you want to run the full pipeline later.

 ### run_21_sim.py

+This script takes a command line argument (namely one "key" of the datasets-directory in config.py), and ultimately you'll run it several times to generate different datasets.

+Let's start by checking that our simulation parameters roughly cover the GREAT3 galaxies.

+Start by setting `subfields = [1099]`, just for your tests.

+Make sure that in your `config.py` datasets, "simobscompa" points to "simobscompa-G3".
+"G3" distributions are relatively close to GREAT3, while "train" distributions (i.e., `simobscompa-train`) are more uniform.

+Then, run `python run_21_sim.py simobscompa` which draws one simulated "subfield" with 10'000 galaxies without shear, and directly runs the feature measruement on these galaxies.
+You'll find the generated files in the corresponding `sim` and `simmeas` directories in `workdir/1099`.

+Once this is done, you can run `plot_1_simobscompa.py`, which compares the distribution of feature measurements on GREAT3 and on your simulations with many panels. **You can now also run paperfig_1_simobscompa.py to reproduce the related figure in our paper**.

-To test the effect of different settings in the simparams.py, you can reduce the number of cases, 1000 galaxies are sufficient for nice histograms.
-Also, make sure you remove previous files of the same simname, or the new sims will be added to them, mixing settings!
+To experiement with different distributions, you would make adjustements in `simparams.py`.
+Parameters regarding the "structure" and size of the simulations would have to be set directly in `run_21_sim.py`.
+Note that 1000 galaxies are sufficient for nice histograms. **Make sure to manually remove previous output files of the same simname, or the new sims will be added to them, mixing settings!**.

 ### run_31_learn.py